zakandaiev/adminkit-engine/README.md

 * dynamic modals for JS confirmation
 * extend custom fields (image, wysiwyg...)
 * create Filter class in Theme
-* more convenient DB data output, pagination, filtering (maybe move from controller directly to template)
+* more convenient DB data output, pagination, filtering (maybe move from controller directly to template, but ha MVC?)
 * load more by data-attributes
 * cache langs
 * cache queries in Public module